Sadhavithapa/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-Stock Price Prediction using RNN + LSTM (Apple Stock)
+Stock Price Prediction using RNN + LSTM working in Apple Stock dataset retrived from yahoo